ahesford/pybump-void/README.md

 broken, which allows for easy identification with the command `git status` or `git diff --name-only`.
 Work through the broken templates, removing the `broken=` line and fixing whatever is necessary for that package.

+In some cases, it may be desirable to terminate a build loop when a package fails to build rather than marking the package broken and continuing the loop.
+To do so, either pass the `-x` argument to `buildloop.sh` or set the environment variable `$PYBUMP_ERRORS_FAIL` to any non-empty value.